jwannamaker/LearnOpenGL/README.md

 ---

-**Shaders** - Playing around with a fragment shader that uses the time to determine color.
+### Shaders

+Using a uniform to set the color the fragment shader outputs, and updating it over time.

 [Two triangles shifting colors between red, purple, and blue](https://github.com/user-attachments/assets/4ed11f58-051a-4c51-93f9-bdfb0d9eced8)